Designing Block Messages

 - Is the message concise (one to two sentences)?

-- Does the message use variable interpolation to include the specific argument or principal that triggered the denial?
+- Does the message use variable interpolation to include the specific argument or principal that triggered the block?

-- Does the message avoid encouraging retries for deterministic denials?
+- Does the message avoid encouraging retries for deterministic blocks?

 - Does the message avoid leaking sensitive information?